 - All-You-Can-Eat – You rent the entire database or a subset of the database and can get as many leads and make as many inquiries as you want.
 This is the best choice if you want to keep your records absolutely up-to-date using automation tools.

 Understanding the Data Supply Chain

 It is a very very common practice within the data business to source data from other data providers.
-In fact, the majority of data providers do not have original data they produce themselves, but are aggregators of other people’s data.
+In fact, the majority of data vendors and providers do not have original data they produce themselves, but are aggregators of other people’s data.
 Even providers that do have original data, they often source third-party data to produce a more comprehensive offering.
 Here are some examples of such: